MultiSafepay/docs/content/payment-management/recurring-payments.md

 For both initial and subsequent payments:
 - Cards: American Express, Maestro, Mastercard, and Visa
-- SEPA Direct Debit – First you need to provide us with some information. <br> See SEPA Direct Debit – [Activation](/docs/sepa-direct-debit/#activation).
+- Direct debit – First you need to provide us with some information. <br> See Direct debit – [Activation](/docs/sepa-direct-debit/#activation).

-For initial payments then subsequent payments via SEPA Direct Debit:
+For initial payments then subsequent payments via direct debit:
 - Bancontact
 - iDEAL
 - Sofort